open/close all folders

-- Shilo Norman, the second Mister Miracle, in his Seven Soldiers miniseries, successfully escapes, in order: a black hole, the Omega Sanction (being serially reincarnated in his own mind, in ever more depressing and hopeless lives.) and finally, in the finale, death itself, after being chained and shackled, shot in the head and buried.
+- Shilo Norman, the second Mister Miracle, in his Seven Soldiers miniseries, successfully escapes from many impossible scenarios.
+They are, in order: a black hole, the Omega Sanction (being serially reincarnated in his own mind, in ever more depressing and hopeless lives.) and finally, in the finale, death itself, after being chained and shackled, shot in the head and buried.

 - ...Batman.
 Always prepared with the right tools and skills, from lockpicks to acid to liquid nitrogen.
 It's almost a cliche for villains to put Bats in a Death Trap and having him "miraculously" escape.

 - Also, The Joker can usually wriggle out of a straitjacket rather quickly (probably because he's had so much practice, given how often he breaks out of Arkham.
 In fact, this is even lampshaded in one episode of Batman: The Animated Series where he puts Batman in a Death Trap that involves a straitjacket.
 Batman gets out of it rather fast, and the villain comments, "They don't make straitjackets the way they used to...I should know..."

 - John Constantine, the Hellblazer, is a master of this, but uses more of his wits to get out of sticky situations.